H4nsie/EnphaseEnvoy/README.md

 Installation and setup
 ----------------------
-Note: User credentials for the Envoy are required.
-In most cases is the username **envoy** and the password are the last 6 digits of the serialnumber of the Envoy.
-(When you start the plugin without entering credentials in the parameters, you can find this serial in your Domoticz log.)
+Note: User credentials for the Envoy are read from the internal xml file

 Follow the Domoticz guide on [Using Python Plugins](https://www.domoticz.com/wiki/Using_Python_plugins).
 Check limitations on the bottom of the page.